Foals (band): 2020–present: COVID-19, Congreave's departure, Life Is Yours and Gervers' return

 On 27 October 2021, the band teased a promotional clip of an iPhone snooze alarm, cryptically revealing the release date of their seventh studio album's first single, "Wake Me Up" to be released 4 November 2021.
 The following day, the single was confirmed by the group with a teaser clip of the audio and music streaming platforms pre-save links respectively.
 "Wake Me Up" was premiered and released on 4 November 2021 via BBC Radio 1's Clara Amfo's 'Hottest Record'.

 On 10 February 2022, Foals released "2am" and announced the name of their seventh album as Life Is Yours, and later announced the 17 June album release date.

 On 1 April 2022, the band released the third single, "Looking High".

 On 19 May 2022, Foals released the single "2001".
 Philippakis spoke to NME about the single, saying "'2001' feels like a postcard from the past.
 We moved to Brighton around that time, we were a young band, and there was the feeling of the first taste of independence.
 The moment you get those freedoms, you’re surrounded by temptation".

 Three days before Life Is Yours was released, the band released the fifth and final single from the album, "Crest of the Wave".

 Life Is Yours was released on 17 June 2022 through Warner, Transgressive and ADA.
 It received mostly positive reviews and debuted at number three in the UK.

 On 2 May 2023, the band announced that founding bassist Walter Gervers had rejoined the group.
 The band then undertook a North American tour in support of Paramore, where they were joined by openers the Linda Lindas.
 The band's connection with Paramore continued later that year when they were enlisted to partake in Re: This is Why, a remixed version of their album This Is Why.
 Foals remixed the album's title track as part of the project.

 Live

-Foals are considered one of the top UK live acts, having won the 2013 Q Award for Best Live Act and twice being nominated for the NME Award for Best Live Act (2011 and 2013).
+Foals have won the 2013 Q Award for Best Live Act and were twice nominated for the NME Award for Best Live Act (2011 and 2013).

 The band have released several live EPs (Live At Liars Club, iTunes Live: London Festival '08 and iTunes Festival: London 2010), in addition to the full-length concert film Live At The Royal Albert Hall, which was directed by Dave Ma.

 Philippakis is known for jumping off balconies and crowd surfing during the extended interlude of "Two Steps, Twice".
 In October 2013, he got into a confrontation with a security guard at the Auckland Town Hall in New Zealand, as the security guard attempted to prevent him from jumping into the crowd.
 At the end of the show, Philippakis told the crowd: "I want to say a massive thank you to you and fuck that security guy."